JordanCWard/Elist/README.md

-fix formatting between charts/graphs, outlines, colors

 About the Data
-Should I include the workbook and info about data cleaning? clean up excel file
+Should I include the workbook and info about data cleaning? clean up excel file and add it or unnecessary?